 If any of the aforementioned criteria are not met, then fees may increase.
-Fees may also increase based on the extent of accounting services and other assistance required to render a complete set of financial statements.
-Interim billings will be submitted as work progresses and as expenses are incurred.
+Billings will be submitted as work progresses and as expenses are incurred.
 Billings are due upon submission.
 Amounts not paid within thirty days from the invoice date(s) will be subject to a late payment charge of 1.5% per month (18% per year).